EWU-M443/.github/profile/README.md

 ### Text
 This course will rely on several references, including

-   * Liu and Otken: First Semester in Numerical Analysis
+   * Chapra and Klough: Applied Numerical Methods with Python (2021)
-   * Kong, Siauw, and Bayen: Python Programming And Numerical Methods: A Guide For Engineers And Scientists
+   * Kong, Siauw, and Bayen: Python Programming And Numerical Methods: A Guide For Engineers And Scientists (2020)
-   * Chapra and Klough: Applied Numerical Methods with Python
+   * Liu and Otken: First Semester in Numerical Analysis (2020)
+   * Strang: Computational Science and Engineering (2007)

 ### Calendar
 The following calendar is subject to reasonable changes.